 3 Making the Hydrogen Economy Possible: Accelerating Clean Hydrogen in an Electrified Economy.
 April 2021.

-The performance of some hydrogen stocks has been volatile in the short-term: they have risen quickly at times when ‘green’ stocks have been in favour, only to correct when the prospect of rising global interest rates has dampened enthusiasm for so-called long duration stocks.
+The performance of some has been volatile in the short-term: they have risen quickly at times when ‘green’ stocks have been in favor, only to correct when the prospect of rising global interest rates has dampened enthusiasm for so-called long duration stocks.

-Yet over the longer term, many hydrogen stocks should be a play on the growth of the companies they represent.
+Yet, over the longer term, many of them should be a play on the growth of the companies they represent.

-Because of the relatively newness of hydrogen technology, many regard hydrogen stocks as having a relatively high risk.
+Because of the relatively newness of hydrogen technology, many regard these stocks as having a relatively high risk.